squid-cache/squid-cache.github.io/docs/SquidFaq/CacheDigests.md

 Costs:

-  - RAM - extra RAM needed to hold two digests while comparisons takes place.
+* RAM: extra RAM needed to hold two digests while comparisons takes place.

-  - CPU - probably a negligible amount.
+* CPU: probably a negligible amount.

-# When and how often is the local digest built?
+## When and how often is the local digest built?

 The local digest is built:

-  - when store_rebuild completes after startup (the cache contents have been indexed in RAM), and
+* when store_rebuild completes after startup (the cache contents have been indexed in RAM), and

-  - periodically thereafter.
+* periodically thereafter.
 Currently, it is rebuilt every hour (more data and experience is required before other periods, whether fixed or dynamically varying, can "intelligently" be chosen).
 The good thing is that the local cache decides on the expiry time and peers must obey (see later).

 While the (new) digest is being built in RAM the old version (stored on disk) is still valid, and will be returned to any peer requesting it.